Tips & Tools: Induction of Labor

 - Find a doctor or midwife with a low c-section rate.
 The c-section rate in induced labors varies significantly by the individual caregiver attending the birth.
 Those with a low overall c-section rate may be less likely to perform c-sections in women having labor induced.

 - Prepare for labor to take a long time to kick in and progress.
 Inducing labor is, by definition, forcing your body to go into labor before it is ready.
 Changes and processes that normally occur over days or weeks are condensed into a matter of hours.
-It often takes 12 hours or longer for "active" labor (dilation of the cervix from about 4 cm) to begin.
+If mother and baby are doing well, the process of reaching "active" labor (dilation of the cervix to 6 or more cm) through induction can take 24 hours or longer.
 Once in active labor, your cervix may continue to dilate more slowly than is typical in labors that start on their own.

 - Plan for excellent labor support.
 Because labor may be longer and more difficult, women experiencing induced labor may benefit significantly from having a skilled labor support companion.
 Benefits of continuous labor support include increased chance of vaginal birth, lower need for pain medication, and higher satisfaction.
 (Labor Support will give you more detailed information.)